NoraCodes/nora.codes/content/tutorial/A-Gentle-Introduction-To-Practical-Types.md

 We can use these two types to apply some type theory to a conversation.
 Let's say Alice is giving Bob directions.
 Bob might ask, "Which way do I go at Laurel Street?"
 He is requesting a value of type StreetDirection; it would make no sense if Alice were to say "Blue" or "False".

-We can extend this construct to create very useful types like and unsigned integer (the always-positive variant of the bounded `int` discussed above).
+We can extend this construct to create very useful types like an unsigned integer (the always-positive variant of the bounded `int` discussed above).
 It can hold values from 0 to 2^64 - 1.
 Were we to define it using this syntax, it would look something like this:

 <pre><code class="rs">
 enum PositiveBoundedInteger {